pbuckner/x-plane_plugins/XPython/README_BUILD.md

 This directory XPPython3 contains code for python plugin, as modified to support Python3 and _only_ SDK 303+ (X-Plane 11.50+)

+- Linux, tested on Ubuntu18 with gnu compiler,
+- Mac, developed and tested on Catalina 10.15 with Xcode compiler (command line only),
+- Windows, tested on Windows 10 with mingw-w64 tools.
+Might be compilable with VisualStudio, but I don't care.

     XPPython3/
        *.[ch]
        lin/